wandersonsc/Python-Callable-Instance/README.md

 ### Test

-1. To run the Pytest suite.
+1. To run Pytest suite do as follows.

    ```
    pytest